mrjoshbear/after-sundown-2e/5-danger-and-conflict/5-wind-and-water.md

 ### Wind

 Air blows around.
 It carries one's words away before they have had a chance to impart their intended convictions, ruining apologies and love confessions both.
-As in the real world, the relative strength of wind in After Sundown is represented on the [Beaufort Windforce Scale](https://en.wikipedia.org/wiki/Beaufort_scale).
+As in the real world, wind strength in After Sundown is represented on the [Beaufort Windforce Scale](https://en.wikipedia.org/wiki/Beaufort_scale).

 | Force | It's Called...  | You see...                               | Game Effects |
 |------:|:----------------|:-----------------------------------------|:-------------|